rcemper/Dataset-OEX-reviews/README.md

 # Dataset OEX Reviews
-This data set is my personal log of running reviewy in Open Exchange.
+This data set is my personal log of running reviews in Open Exchange.
 It is just a table with 504 records and no special features.
-Ready to run experiments on varius way of indexing.
+Ready to run experiments on various ways of indexing.

-All data result from the analysis of the OEX web pages.
+All data resulting from the analysis of the OEX web pages.
-The first run collects the url for the Details pages skipping duplicates
+The first run collects the URL for the Details pages skipping duplicates
 imposed by the "featured" header block.
 The next run collects updates and details of the packages as available.
-Some informatino is missing as it gets inserted dynamically over several
+Some informatinon is missing as it gets inserted dynamically over several
 fetch cycles while I have just 1 from IRIS.

 A utility to load and update is included. to use these methods you need to
-create a SSL Configuration named "community" in SMP for client access to _community.intersystems.com:443_
+create an SSL Configuration named "community" in SMP
+for client access to _community.intersystems.com:443_

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.